 Contact Your Insurance Company

 You need to contact your insurance company shortly after the truck accident.
-However, it behooves you to consult with a South Carolina trucking accident lawyer prior to disclosing any information to your insurance carrier.
+However, it behooves you to consult with a track accident lawyer in Columbia, SC prior to disclosing any information to your insurance carrier.
 Your insurance company will have you a series of general questions and it is best to have your attorney communicate with them on your behalf. as you do not want to disclose information that can be used against you in a negative manner during a legal proceeding as a result of the truck accident.

 Contact A South Carolina Auto Accident Attorney